 U of I faculty members who are planning to submit an application may contact IPRH Deputy Director Nancy Castro (email@example.com) with questions regarding the internal application process.

-Please be aware, also, that the Office of the Vice Chancellor for Research typically offers summer grant writing workshops for those preparing grant applications for the fall.
-Interested parties may contact Maria Gillombardo, Grants Management Assistant, OVCR, at email@example.com.
+Please be aware, also, that the Office of the Vice Chancellor for Research, through the Office of Research Advising and Project Development (RAPD), offers summer proposal writing groups for those preparing applications for the fall.
+They are also glad to meet individually and/or provide feedback on drafts via email.
+Interested parties may contact Maria Gillombardo, Research Development Manager - RAPD, at firstname.lastname@example.org.

 For more information about the NEH Summer Stipends internal Urbana Campus nomination process, please contact Nancy Castro at email@example.com or 244-7913.